Because Allen Ginsberg says, “Slam! Into the Mouth of

 hang out with us old guys?
 If I was young, I’d be

 Because Bob Kaufman says, “Each Slam / a finality.”

 —Bob Holman, from “Praise Poem for Slam: Why Slam Causes Pain and Is a Good Thing”

 One of the most vital and energetic movements in poetry during the 1990s, slam has revitalized interest in poetry in performance.
 Poetry began as part of an oral tradition, and the Beat and Negritude poets were devoted to the spoken and performed aspects of their poems.
-This interest was reborn through the rise of poetry slams across America; while many poets in academia found fault with the movement, slam was well received among young poets and poets of diverse backgrounds as a democratizing force.
+This interest was reborn through the rise of poetry slams across the United States.
+While many poets in academia found fault with the movement, slam was well received among young poets and poets of diverse backgrounds as a democratizing force.
 This generation of spoken word poetry is often highly politicized, drawing upon racial, economic, and gender injustices as well as current events for subject manner.